 Mississippi Hemp & Hemp‑Derived Cannabinoid Laws

-This educational guide outlines current Mississippi hemp and hemp‑derived cannabinoid laws for operators and shoppers.
-It is for educational purposes only and does not constitute legal advice.
+This guide provides educational, state‑specific information on hemp and hemp‑derived cannabinoid laws in Mississippi as of July 1, 2026.
+It is for informational purposes only and does not constitute legal advice.

 Mississippi hemp laws: quick overview